NCAA Men's Div. II Basketball Tournament Glance

 |At Canyon, Texas

-St. Edward’s-Angelo State-Colorado School of Mines-Lubbock Christian winner, vs. West Texas A&M-New Mexico Highlands-Texas A&M-Commerce-Dallas Baptist winner, 8 p.m.
+St. Edward’s-Lubbock Christian winner vs. West Texas A&M-Texas A&M-Commerce winner, 8 p.m.

-Seattle Pacific-Chaminade-Saint Martin’s-Concordia (Cal.) winner vs. Point Loma-Western Oregon-UC San Diego-Cal Poly Pomona winner, 10:30 p.m.
+Seattle Pacific-Saint Martin’s winner vs. Point Loma-UC San Diego winner, 10:30 p.m.

 |Quarterfinals